Our accreditation process involves three different stages.

 The inspectors will focus on how the institution complies with immigration regulations; the quality of management and student support; the health and safety of the premises; and the suitability of the available resources for the courses.

-During Stage 3, the inspectors will need to meet the Principal and CEO, and possibly the institution’s owners.
+The inspectors will need to meet the Principal and CEO, and possibly the institution’s owners.
 If possible, a meeting will be held with staff, where everyone will be informed of the nature of the inspection.
-Then detailed surveys and assessments will take place, teaching sessions will be observed, and the inspectors will meet privately with students to gather their opinions and viewpoints.
-Finally, there will be a final meeting with the Principal where the inspectors will provide an informal report and feedback on their findings.
+Then detailed surveys and assessments will take place, teaching sessions will be observed, inspectors will meet with groups of teaching faculty and administration staff and then groups of students to gather their opinions and viewpoints.
+Finally, there will be a final meeting with the Principal where the inspectors will provide informal feedback on their findings.

 The final decision on accreditation will be decided by the Accreditation Committee.
-The exact type of Stage 3 visit will vary depending upon the size, location and type of institution – this will usually have already been discussed during Stage 2.
+The exact format of the Inspection stages will vary depending upon the size, location and type of institution – this will usually have already been discussed during Part 1 of the Inspection stage.

 The fees charged will depend on the following issues: